joe-at-da/face-swap/docs/parliament_tv_integration.md

 ### Technical Improvements

+1. **Enhanced Stream URL Extraction**: The system now identifies and extracts both video and audio streams from Parliament TV
+2. **Combined Video and Audio Processing**: Separate video and audio streams are automatically combined using ffmpeg
+3. **Silent Audio Addition**: For video-only streams, a silent audio track is added to ensure all output files have audio
-1. **Improved File Path Handling**: The system now tries multiple approaches to find video files
+4. **Improved File Path Handling**: The system now uses hard-coded paths and creates directories if they don't exist
+5. **NoneType Error Resolution**: Fixed issues with None values in path handling and stream processing
+6. **Robust ffmpeg Integration**: Direct ffmpeg command execution instead of thread-based approach for better reliability
-2. **Automatic File Path Updates**: When a file is found through alternative methods, the database is updated
+7. **Automatic File Path Updates**: When a file is found through alternative methods, the database is updated
-3. **Fallback Mechanisms**: If one video source fails, the player automatically tries alternative sources
+8. **Fallback Mechanisms**: If one video source fails, the player automatically tries alternative sources

 ## Future Enhancements